docker/docs/engine/install/index.md

 ## Support

-Docker Engine releases of a year-month branch are supported with patches as needed for one month after the the next year-month general availability release.
+Docker Engine releases of a year-month branch are supported with patches as needed for one month after the next year-month general availability release.

 This means bug reports and backports to release branches are assessed until the end-of-life date.